awsdocs/amazon-s3-developer-guide/doc_source/UsingMetadata.md

 ## Object Keys<a name="object-keys"></a>

 When you create an object, you specify the key name, which uniquely identifies the object in the bucket\.
-For example, in the Amazon S3 console \(see [AWS Management Console](https://console.aws.amazon.com/s3/home)\), when you highlight a bucket, a list of objects in your bucket appears\.
+For example, in the [Amazon S3 console](https://console.aws.amazon.com/s3/home), when you highlight a bucket, a list of objects in your bucket appears\.
 These names are the object keys\.
 The name for a key is a sequence of Unicode characters whose UTF\-8 encoding is at most 1024 bytes long\.

 The Amazon S3 data model is a flat structure: you create a bucket, and the bucket stores objects\.
 There is no hierarchy of subbuckets or subfolders\.
 However, you can infer logical hierarchy using key name prefixes and delimiters as the Amazon S3 console does\.
 The Amazon S3 console supports a concept of folders\.
 Suppose that your bucket \(`admin-created`\) has four objects with the following object keys: